grow-graphics/gd/Readme.md

 # Graphics GD [![Go Reference](https://pkg.go.dev/badge/graphics.gd.svg)](https://pkg.go.dev/graphics.gd)

-A safe performant way to work with graphics and game development in Go via a GDExtension host (ie. Godot 4.4).
+A safe performant way to work with graphics and game development in Go by building on top of any Open Source, actively maintained GDExtension hosts (ie. Godot 4.4).

 _Why use graphics.gd?_